Lation/ONoteReader/README.md

 - A user can declare a new namespace, use a default namespace (main), or use the Schema namespace of the event model.
 - The application supports internationalization (I18N) currently with the languages English (default) and German.
 - An example that can be used to try out ONoteReader is provided via the JSON file "apprenticeship_system_example.0.1.0-beta.json" which represents a generic and simple apprenticeship system - modeled via oNote.

+## Known Issues

+- The encoding used in this project is UTF-8, therefore a user should make sure that the workspace for the imported project is set to the same encoding.
+- If there are still any issues with the encoding a user might need to add the argument "-Dfile.encoding=UTF-8" when running the project JAR file.

 [maven]: https://maven.apache.org/
 [gson]: https://github.com/google/gson